 The financial statements are presented in RON and all amounts are rounded to the nearest RON, unless otherwise stated.
 The financial statements have been prepared on a historic cost basis.

-Starting 2007, the Company also prepared consolidated financial statements according to IFRS as adopted by the EU, which are available on the Company website www.alumil.com/ro.
+The Company also prepared for the period 2007 - 2017 consolidated financial statements according to IFRS as adopted by the EU, which are available on the Company website www.alumil.com/ro.

 4. CHANGES IN ACCOUNTING POLICIES AND DISCLOSURES